-Oldham's percentage of under 25s choosing LARC (excluding injections) has remained relatively stable between 2014 and 2018, only experiencing a slight dip in 2015.
-North West and England's percentages have also remained stable between 2014 and 2017 but have increased in 2018.
+Oldham's percentage of under 25s choosing LARC (excluding injections) remained relatively stable between 2014 and 2018, only experiencing a slight dip in 2015, but has slightly increased between 2018 and 2020.
+North West and England's percentages have also remained stable between 2014 and 2017 but have increased since 2018.

-Oldham's 2018 percentage of 16.9% is lower than the North West percentage of 19.6% and the England percentage of 25.2%.
-Oldham ranks the lowest in terms of the percentage of under 25s choosing LARC (excluding injections) across Greater Manchester.
+Oldham's 2020 percentage of 19.7% is lower than the North West percentage of 23.0% and the England percentage of 28.8%.
+Oldham ranks the second lowest in terms of the percentage of under 25s choosing LARC (excluding injections) across Greater Manchester.

-• STIs
+STIs

 Sexually transmitted infections can be passed from an infected person to their partner during sexual intercourse.
 Several infections can lead to long-term health problems if not detected and treated.
 Some infections such as HIV can be managed but not cured.
-The correct and consistent use of condoms and other prevention tools is important to control and prevent the transmission of infection
+The correct and consistent use of condoms and other prevention tools is important to control and prevent the transmission of infection.